Anne-Marcelle Kahn: Crossing the Pyrenees

-Anne-Marcelle Kahn looked for the guides who had helpd her husband across the Pyrenees, so that they could escape from France, but they had mosty been arrested.
+Anne-Marcelle Kahn looked for the guides who had helped her husband across the Pyrenees, so that they could escape from France, but they had mostly been arrested.
 When she found other smugglers, they were not willing to guide young children across the Pyrenees as they thought her youngest son Jean, at only 10 years old, would not be able to make it.
 The elder son was Pierre, was 15.

 She decided to make the journey with her two children, unaided, in October 1943, using a Scouting compass and Carte d'état-major general maps of France.

 The family crossed the Pyrenees from Perpignan alone in two days.
 They took nothing with them, hoping to pass themselves off as tourists.
 They took nine days to travel from Perpignan to finally reach Casablanca, in Morocco, including spending three days in prison in Spain after being arrested in Barcelona.